petrick312/deep-learning-challenge/README.md

 ## Summary
 ### Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
 Overall, by increasing the accuracy to 78%, we are able to correctly classify each point of data 78% of the time.
-An applicant has a higher chance at being successful if they have the following factors:
+Based on the data, it seems that an applicant may have a higher chance at being successful if they have the following factors:
 -	If the applicant has applied more that 5 times (NAME appears more than 5 times)
 -	The APPLICATION_TYPE is one of the following: T3 thru T10 or T19
 -	The CLASSIFICATION is one the following: C1000, C2000, C3000, C1200 or C2100